-In 1946 Kobayashi got a recommendation letter for the Morihei Ueshiba.
-He went to Tokyo for the Aikido and stayed there for 8 years learning from the O’Sensei and taking ukemi for the last one.
-He continued to learn under O’Sensei even when he moved to Osaka until he left for Europe in 1964.
+In 1946 Kobayashi got a recommendation letter for the O-Sensei and because of that he went to Tokyo and stayed in the Hombu Dojo for 8 years learning from the last one.
+He continued to do so even when he moved to Osaka until he left for Europe in 1964.

 Sensei was teaching in France, Germany, Italy, Poland, Portugal, India, Panama, and many other countries.
-He has a lot of high-ranked students.
-Jiro Kimura Shihan lives in Osaka and is considered to be Hirokazu Kobayashi’s successor.
+He has a lot of high-ranked students around the world.
+One of them is Jiro Kimura Shihan.
+He manages Osaka Buikukai, an organization that promotes the Aikido in the tradition of his teacher.

-Kobayashi style is known for the Meguri – wrist rotating techniques producing the maximum result with minimal levels of effort.
-His notable phrase is: “Teach everything you have, then you feel thirsty for a higher level.”
+Hirokazu Kobayashi is known for teaching the Meguri – wrist rotating techniques that produce a maximum result with a minimal level of effort.
+His notable phrase is: “Teach everything you have, then you feel thirsty for a higher level”.
 Creating own style never made Hirokazu reject Aikikai.